cascadiajs/cascadiajs-2022/src/views/content/sponsorships.md

     </div>
 </div>

-Each day (Aug 31 and Sept 1) the Talk Track and Workshop Track will run from 9am - 4pm.
-Following this, we are going to organize an Activity Track where attendees will get to choose from a basket of activities (scavenger hunt, yoga, nature walks, etc).
+ On the first day of the conference (8/31), we are cutting talks short to get outside for an Activity Track where attendees will get to choose from a basket of activities (scavenger hunt, yoga, nature walks, etc).

 Companies sponsoring an activity will get to select their activity of choice on a first-come first-served basis.
 They will have an opportunity to address all of the attendees who are participating in the activity, provide some swag and send them an email following the activity.